-The number of individual METAR sites that have high dewpoint biases suggests that the WRF model potentially has an issue with the parameterization of moisture fluxes at the surface.
+The number of individual METAR sites that have positive dew point biases suggests that the WRF model potentially has an issue with the parameterization of moisture fluxes at the surface.
 This bias is most noticeable across the Southeast, but also can be seen in the central Plains during the warm season.
-The annual dewpoint plots below demonstrate that KMIA (Miami, FL) has a very strong high dewpoint bias during the June through October time frame while KCAE also has a consistent high bias during the late spring and summer.
+The annual dew point plots below demonstrate that KMIA (Miami, FL) has a very strong positive dew point bias during the June through October time frame while KCAE also has a consistent positive bias during the late spring and summer.